Measuring Excel Memory Useage

 Measuring Memory Used by Excel

-If you are using Windows NT, Windows 2000 or Windows XP you can use Task Manager (accessed by Ctrl/Alt/Delete) to track the total amount of memory being used by EXCEL.EXE.
+If you are using Windows NT, Windows 2000, Windows XP, Windows 7, Windows 8 or Windows 10 you can use Task Manager (accessed by Ctrl/Alt/Delete) to track the total amount of physical memory being used by EXCEL.EXE.

 Task Manager will also show you the size and useage of your Swapfile.